 Fire cider is delicious and can be used in the kitchen as well.
 I often make two varieties, an oxymel with honey and a vinegar without honey to use in cooking.

-Elderberries -- support a healthy immune system and ease the symptoms of cold and flu.
+- Elderberries: Support a healthy immune system and ease the symptoms of seasonal illness.

 And many more!